Michael-Rhodes/blockchain-IoT-PoC/README.md

 # blockchain-IoT-PoC
-A proof of conept python implementation of a blockchain utlizing the PBFT consensus algorithm for IoT configuration updating
+A proof of concept python implementation of a blockchain utlizing the PBFT consensus algorithm.
+This specific implementation was designed for IoT configuration updating.